 Under Section 808(e)(5) of the Fair Housing Act, HUD has a statutory duty to affirmatively further fair housing.
 HUD requires the same of its funding recipients.
-Grantees will be required to certify that they will affirmatively further fair housing, and each grantee must establish an affirmative fair housing marketing plan for its state PRA program, and require other participating agencies and owners to follow its plan when marketing PRA-Assisted Units.
-Grantees must adopt affirmative marketing procedures for their Section 811 PRA program.
-Affirmative marketing procedures consist of actions to provide information and otherwise attract eligible persons to the program regardless of race, color, national origin, religion, sex, disability, or familial status, who are not likely to apply to the program without special outreach.
+Grantees will be required to certify that they will affirmatively further fair housing.
 Grantees must affirmatively further fair housing by selecting projects for participation that offer access to appropriate services, accessible transportation, and commercial facilities to ensure greater integration of persons with disabilities in the broader community.
-Grantees must require owners of Eligible Multifamily Properties to adopt actions and procedures to ensure that the Assisted Units are dispersed and integrated within the property.
-Grantees must keep records describing actions taken to affirmatively market the program, annually assess the success of their affirmative marketing activities, and make any necessary changes to their affirmative marketing procedures as a result of the evaluation.
-Grantees must follow the methods of outreach and referral and program waiting list policies, as described in Grantee's application and as approved by HUD.
-All methods of outreach and referral and referral and management of the program waiting list must be consistent with fair housing and civil rights laws and regulations, and affirmative marketing requirements.
+Grantees must require owners of Eligible Multifamily Properties to adopt actions and procedures to ensure that Section 811 PRA assisted units are dispersed and integrated within the property.
+All methods of outreach and referral and management of the waiting list must be consistent with fair housing and civil rights laws and regulations.
+Grantees must conduct affirmative outreach to provide information and otherwise attract eligible persons to the program regardless of race, color, national origin, religion, sex, disability, or familial status, who are not likely to apply to the program without special outreach.
+Grantees must maintain records describing actions taken to affirmatively further fair housing.